Natalie Viglione's Backstory: Disruption Brings Freedom

 - An excerpt from Maya Angelou's poem, Caged Bird

 This is a raw story that reveals my truths so that you can understand more about what my journey has been and how I believe I have uncovered my unique purpose.
 I can trace my life back to seven major disruption moments to get me to where I am today and how it is that I am here and expressing my purpose.
-It has been a series of fortunate disruption moments with some disguised as horrible setbacks; setbacks that occurred so that I could get to the point that I am at today and help people and businesses genuinely thrive!
+It has been a series of fortunate disruption moments with some disguised as horrible setbacks, but the reality is out of ugliness the most beautiful things in our lives can be created!

 Without going back too far, here's a little about my upbringing as I think that it's good to understand how a person has transitioned to get to a specific point in their life.
 I'm a small-town, country born girl from a place called Fallon which is in northern Nevada (not far from the Reno/Lake Tahoe).
 I grew up in a simple family environment in the country, so I had lots of animals around me (dogs, ducks, chickens, even had a pet sheep I called Naomi) and had one brother.
-My immediate family was (off and on) over-the-top religious people (they were Christians) and were the kind that wanted to make anyone else who believed otherwise feel bad and that they were wrong.
-I saw what that kind of belief system felt like and it has never jived for my soul.
-I could not understand how one's belief system is "wrong" and another is "right" so my inherent response to my environment began to separate me from "where I came from."
+My immediate family was (off and on) over-the-top religious and that system felt bad for humanity and it never jived for my soul.
+I could not understand how one's belief system tells other people they're "wrong" as that goes against the universal language of LOVE!
+So, I found my own way.

 Throughout my youth I got really good grades, was captain of the cheerleading squad, played sports like softball, but even with all of that I still had a battle in high school with anorexia; I had a very poor image of myself (as a woman, in general, it is something we quickly learn from our upbringing).
 I find it so sad that as kids we combat our inner demons early on and it shows that children need a lot of emotional support and guidance as it is too easy to get lost at a very young age.